smartyads/ads-ios-sdk/README.md

 Just a few steps to start:

-1. Register your account on [SmartyAds SSP](http://ssp.smartyads.com/login)  (http://ssp.smartyads.com)
+1. Register your account on [SmartyAds SSP - http://ssp.smartyads.com/login](http://ssp.smartyads.com/login)

 2. Confirm your registration by following the confirmation link sent via email